gbuckingham89/wpstrap/README.md

 #Changelog
 ##V0.2 - xx/xx/xxxx
 ###Highlights
+- Now Bootstrap only sub-menus one at a time, support has been added for unlimited depth in the navigation menu
 - Upgraded Bootstrap assets to v2.1.1
 - Introduced Google Analytics tracking code
 - Added ability to change sidebar width